Jimi Hendrix’s tuning

 When switching your guitar to a new tuning, you’re changing the force being applied by the strings on the neck.
 If you’re only going to occasionally switch from E standard tuning to E flat tuning, then that might be fine; but if you’re looking to keep a new tuning in the long run, then check that with a guitar tech who’ll let you know if your neck should be adjusted for that.

 Jimmy Page’s tuning in the song Kashmir

-Jimmy Page is one of the top guitar players from the 70’s, he was in demand in London studios, known as one of the 10 best guitar players in the world, and founding member of one of the most known rock bands: Led Zepplin.
-In Kashmir, one of the band’s most iconic songs, it is the guitar riff’s exotic power (non-standard tuning) that give the song such an edge.
+Jimmy Page is one of the top guitar players from the 70’s; he was sought after in London studios, known as one of the 10 best guitar players in the world, and founding member of one of the most known rock bands: Led Zeppelin.
+In Kashmir, one of the band’s most iconic songs, it is the guitar riff’s exotic power that give the song such an edge.

 In order to tune a guitar to play Kashmir, follow these steps:

 - lower the low E string till it’s a D. It should sound the same as the 4th string.

 - do the same but with the high E string,

 - lower the B string to A.